 This is an issue Garza has been stung by and an issue she has had to navigate as she tries to lead while not be on a pedestal, bring light to her many movements without creating a cult of personality and run a huge organization without a hierarchical structure, but rather, decentralized power.
 I believe she is navigating it with grace and eloquence.

 Because of the above stated negative issues around promoting one person as the face of a movement, Garza has mostly tried to remain out of the limelight.
-But I want more people to know about this woman and her work because I believe she is and will be a great leader.
+But I want more people to know about this powerful woman writer’s work because I believe she is and will be a great leader.
 And we need people like Garza to become our leaders if we are ever to see true change.
-And we need to hear their voices and ideas and experiences because we can learn from them as well.
+And we need to hear these powerful women activists voices and ideas and experiences because we can learn from them as well.

 But hey, don’t take my word for it, read her book in which she teaches how to organize and run movements, tells of mistakes she made, lessons learned and reaches continually toward the future.
 Garza also details her personal story in the book, which includes all the relentlessly hard work she has done and is doing on behalf of all of us.
 She is a seasoned professional at forty years of age.
 And she is just getting started.